gem5bootcamp/lps2024/slides/01-Introduction/02-getting-started.md

 ```

 > There are two main branches in the gem5 repository:
 > **stable**: The default branch for gem5.
 Updated at stable releases.
-Currently v24.0.
+Currently v24.0 (As of August 2024).
 > **develop**: The branch in which new features, improvements, etc. are added regularly for the next release.

 In this tutorial we’re going to use codespaces with a repo which includes some example materials.
-Though all the gem5 code is v24.0
+Though all the gem5 code is v24.0.

 ---